 Why do you soak potato wedges in cold water?

 Some recipes have you soak your potato wedges in cold water before baking to help them get crispier in the oven.
 They say it helps remove excess starch.
-However, this recipe gives you perfectly crispy baked potato wedges without the extra steps!
+However, this potato recipe wedges gives you perfectly crispy baked potato wedges without the extra steps!

 MORE EASY POTATO RECIPES